 ONE: He received a fan letter from Umberto Eco.
 They met when Burgess was living in Rome in the early 1970s.
-Eco, who worked as a radio producer, interviewed Burgess in connection with Joysprick, a book about the language of James Joyce.
-Later on, Burgess wrote favourable reviews of a number of Eco’s books, including The […]
+Eco, who was also a James Joyce scholar interviewed Burgess in connection with Joysprick, a book about the language of Joyce.
+Later on, Burgess wrote favourable reviews of a number of Eco’s books, including […]

 Throughout his career, Burgess enjoyed close relationships with other writers.
 Even before his first book had been published, he would associate with literary figures.
 In the early 1940s, while on leave from his Second World War posting to Gibraltar, he frequented the pubs of ‘Fitzrovia’, the area around Fitzroy Square in London.
 Pubs such as […]